dizcza/M5ez/README.md

 [![](images/M5ez.png)](https://youtu.be/132gvdlwKZw)

+## This fork diffs

+* M5Stack, M5Core2 and partially M5Stick device support
+* TFT backlight on all devices
+* TFT_H can be more than 255 for 240x320 and 320x480 TFTs
+* Event repeat time in micros
+* New themes with translatable display names
+* Optional button backlight control added
+* Backlight defaults in themes
+* Inactivity timeout in 15s steps
+* Fix to keep events running during inactivity
+* Screen wakeup from events
+* 8-bar battery charge animation on all devices
+* Battery charging animation
+* Date display setting
+* Reordered widgets with rightmost battery one
+* M5ez-demo example with new features included
+* Unified M5Stack-compatible stack for supported devices

 ## Introduction

 The M5Stack is a small computer that is a tinkerer's dream.
 It is based on Espressif's ESP32 chip (with WiFi and Bluetooth), it has a 320x240 pixel color screen, three buttons, a speaker, an SD slot and it allows you to stack boards below it, each in their own plastic enclosure.
 The makers sell boards for GSM, GPS and LoRa (LOng RAnge radio) as well as a motor controller board and an empty experimenter board.
 The Chinese operation that makes them appears to sell a lot of them and I could get mine off of Amazon in a week.
 If you like to build things that you can hold in your hand and not just write code for yet another naked-looking board plugged into your USB port, this thing is your friend.